usnistgov/fireflow/STANDARD.md

 multiples of 8) starting in 3.1.
 It wasn't clear if this was intended, but `fireflow` nonetheless supports these layouts.

+In practice, many vendors still seem to use a single width for integer data in FCS 3.1+ despite the added flexibility.

 ### ASCII integers

 `fireflow` treats ASCII values as unsigned 64-bit integers.
 It isn't clear from